Healthy Homes Assessment Houghton Bay

 Houghton Bay Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage to get rid of storm water, surface water and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water is able to go, and it doesn’t get sucked into structures is an important aspect of keeping your property dry.
+Rental properties require to have effective drainage to get rid of storm water, surface water and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water is able to go, and that it doesn’t get sucked into structures is an important aspect of keeping your property dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and ground, a ground water barrier should be put in place if it is reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between floorboards and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture from the ground from entering the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from accumulating into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection